CALL OUT: FESTIVAL 2020

 - Steam project for Design and Technology, Science and Art departments

-We have an exciting opportunity for community groups, companies and organisations to get involved with the creation of a large-scale piece of visual art which requires some pre-construction and then will be built and displayed onsite during a day of free activity in Salisbury.
+We have an exciting opportunity for community groups, companies or organisations to get involved with the creation of a large scale piece of visual art which requires some pre-construction before then being built and displayed onsite during a day of free activity in Salisbury.

 This opportunity would be great for groups such as Scouts and Guides, cadets etc. as well as adult groups.
 Employers might be looking for a fun activity for their staff to do together.
-This opportunity will take place in the form of timetabled sessions where groups can book in to construct elements of ready for the final build together.
+This opportunity will take place in the form of timetabled sessions where groups can book in to construct elements with the creative team ready for the final build together.

-It will be all hands on deck for the final construction on site, we will be encouraging everyone involved in the pre-construction, those only available on the final day and passers-by to get involved.
+It will be all hands on deck for the final construction on site and we will be encouraging everyone involved in the pre-construction, those only available on the final day and passers-by to get involved.

-The pre-construction sessions will take place w/c 18 May 2020 and the final construction taking place on Sunday 24 May 2020 in Salisbury.
+The pre-construction sessions will take place w/b 18th May 2020 and the final construction taking place on Sunday 24th May 2020 in Salisbury.

-For further information or if you would like to express your interest in these events please complete and return the attached form to email@example.com or call 01722 343028.
+For further information or if you would like to express your interest in these events please complete and return the form to email@example.com or call 01722 343030.

 We have an exciting opportunity for Musicians to share their work at a public event as part of Salisbury International Arts Festival on Sunday 24th May 2020.